TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-1.markdown

 > The value in the PC is the address of the extension word.
 > 2.2.11 (2-13)

-So, while the Assembly code uses the correct value for simplicity's sake, the actual opcode contains a true displacement from the current position.
+So, while the Assembly code uses the absolute value, the actual opcode contains a true displacement from the current position.

 # How to open a library